An inexact Matrix-Newton method for solving NEPv: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we apply our algorithm to a variety of test problems, namely the Kohn-Sham problem discussed in \cite{newtonvec} and \cite{optimalscf}, a robust LDA problem adapted from \cite{rlda} and a dicrete Gross-Pitaevskii equation discussed in \cite{gpref1,gpref2} .
-All experiments were performed using MATLAB 2023b on an Ubuntu 22.04 (64bit) system with AMD Ryzon 7 pro 4750U CPU (1.7 GHz).\\ In most of the experiments, we compare the plain SCF method (\Cref{alg:plainscf}) to our inexact Newton algorithm (\Cref{alg:imn}) with two different inner solvers.
-In the SCF algorithm, we use \texttt{eigs} to compute the $k$ eigenpairs of $H(V_j)$ in every step.
-In our Newton algorithm, we use either the build-in \texttt{gmres} function of MATLAB to solve the update equation in its vectorized form \eqref{eq:newtonkron}, where we do not form $K(X)$ explicitly but evaluate \eqref{eq:frechetupdatenepv} and vectorize the basis matrices, or the global GMRES for \eqref{eq:newtonfrechet} as described in \Cref{alg:glgmres}.
-We use the exact Fréchet derivatives of $H(V)$ in all three problems.
+In this section, we apply our algorithm to a variety of test problems, namely the Kohn-Sham problem discussed in \cite{newtonvec} and \cite{optimalscf}, a robust LDA problem adapted from \cite{rlda} and a sum of trace ratios problem discussed in \cite{uinepv}.
+All experiments were performed using MATLAB 2024a on an Ubuntu 24.04 (64bit) system with AMD Ryzon 7 pro 4750U CPU (1.7 GHz).\\ In most of the experiments, we compare three different methods: \begin{enumerate} \item The plain SCF algorithm (\cref{alg:plainscf}) using \texttt{eigs} to compute the $k$ desired eigenpairs. \item The inexact Newton algorithm (\cref{alg:imn}) with SCF preprocessing and GL-GMRES as inner solver (JFNGK). \item The inexact Newton algorithm (\cref{alg:imn}) with SCF preprocessing and MATLAB's built-in \texttt{gmres}-function as inner solver, where we solve \eqref{eq:newtonkron} without explicitly forming $K_F(x_j)$ but compute the matrix-vector product $K_F(\vect(X_j))v_i$ by $\vect(L_F(X_j,V_i))$ in a matrix-free way (JFNK). \end{enumerate} In all our experiments, we use the exact Fréchet derivatives of $H(V)$ in all three methods as derived in the following sections.